cornerstone-consulting/INFIODocs/infio-docs.md

     - Ensure that this step is completed before proceeding to deploy dependent services.
     - Verify the status of the stack in the **AWS Console** under **CloudFormation services** to confirm that the stack is fully deployed and all resources have been created.

+> Note: If you have deployed VPC endpoints, ensure that the INFIO EC2 instance’s security group allows outbound traffic to the respective endpoints — this includes the security group attached to Interface endpoints (such as for Secrets Manager, SSM, etc.) and the prefix list associated with the S3 Gateway endpoint.
+To get the Prefix List ID for the S3 service in the us-east-1 region, run the following command in INFIO EC2 instance terminal: `aws ec2 describe-managed-prefix-lists --query "PrefixLists[?PrefixListName=='com.amazonaws.us-east-1.s3']`

 ---

 ### 5. Steps for setting up AWS Resources for INFIO EC2 instance